itsschwer/ror2-huddle-up/README.md

     - cloaked chests

 ### config (todo, maybe)
+- option to always display loot panel (instead of only w/ scoreboard)
-- what to display in tooltip
+- what to display in panel
-- when to display in tooltip (granular?)
+- when to display in panel (granular?)
     - always
     - on tp boss defeat
     - on tp charged
-- track more?
+- a separate drones panel?

 ## see also
 - [StageRecap](https://thunderstore.io/package/Lawlzee/StageRecap/) <sup>[*src*](https://github.com/Lawlzee/StageReport)</sup> by [Lawlzee](https://thunderstore.io/package/Lawlzee/) — released faster than me